 Kingdomino is my game of the month.
 I gifted to my mum on mothering Sunday.
-Of course due to self-isolation I couldn’t give her a big hug when delivering it like normal.
+Of course due to self-isolation during the COVID-19 Pandemic, I couldn’t give her a big hug when delivering it like normal.
 It was accompanied by a small plant and a loo roll – frivolous I know!

 My parents are not board gamers, mainly because my Mum is a filthy cheat.
 I chose Kingdomino for them as I think it is a great entry level game.
 It is easy to learn and there is enough strategy to keep the mind active while playing it.
 I also thought it would be hard for Mum to cheat at (she will find a way I’m sure).